There are a lot of new characters in Doctor Who Flux! Here’s everything you need to know about the Doctor’s latest friends, and enemies.

 Later in Doctor Who Flux, we discover that Swarm has a sister called Azure.
 She has been living in the Arctic Circle disguised as a human with her partner Jón.
 She doesn’t appear to be aware of her true self until Swarm arrives to set her free.
 When he does so, Azure’s mask slips away and her real identity is revealed.

 In Doctor Who Flux, Inston-Vee Vinder works as an officer on the Observation Outpost Rose.
 It is clear that he has done this job for some time; when we first meet Vinder, he is on rotation number 21714!
+He landed this role after training as a pilot with the Grand Serpent’s space fleet, and later turned whistle-blower.

-However, his day takes a dramatic turn when the Flux arrives, devouring whole planets in its wake.
+Vinder’s life takes a dramatic turn when the Flux arrives, devouring whole planets in its wake.
 Vinder is forced to make a hurried retreat from Outpost Rose before it is destroyed, and ejects from the station in an escape pod.

 Thirteenth Doctor scarf – order now from the Lovarzi shop!